 - Observe-then-Collect includes two steps: first, the policy is deployed and human demonstrators observe the initial settings that could cause failures; then, demonstrators provide completely new demonstrations starting from similar initial settings.
-As explained in § 3.1, this type of offline correction potentially misses critical timing information, and the resulting demonstrations may deviate from the policy's original behavior distribution. - Take-over-Correction (HG-DAgger) Kelly et al. (2019) is another common correction strategy where human demonstrators monitor policy execution and take complete control when failures are anticipated.
-We implement Take-over-Correction on our Compliant Intervention Interface by cleaning up command buffer to the compliance controller and switching stiffness to zero upon correction starts, so the
+As explained in § 3.1, this type of offline correction potentially misses critical timing information, and the resulting demonstrations may deviate from the policy's original behavior distribution. - Take-over-Correction (HG-Dagger) [23] is another common correction strategy where human demonstrators monitor policy execution and take complete control when failures are anticipated.
+We implement Take-over-Correction on our Compliant Intervention Interface by cleaning up command buffer to the compliance controller and switching stiffness to zero upon correction starts, so the robot policy does not affect the robot during correction.
+However, as explained in § 3.1, take-over correction introduces an abrupt transition around control authority switching, which may cause distributional discontinuities in the training data. - On-Policy Delta (Ours): the details are described in § 3.1.